dotnet/corefx/.github/pull_request_template.md

 # Problem

-Include a summary of the problem and the change so that reviewers don't have to extract that information from the commit messages.
+Include a summary of the problem being addressed so that reviewers don't have to extract that information from an associated issue or from the commit description(s).

-# Summary
+# Solution

-Include a summary of the problem and the change so that reviewers don't have to extract that information from the commit messages.
+Include a summary of the change so that reviewers don't have to extract that information from the commit description(s).

 Fixes #1, #2 (If no corresponding GitHub issues exist, delete this line)